Sartori of Vicenza: Primiero

 His son, the knight Tullio Sartori-Montecroce (1862-1905), was born in Innsbruck and pursued a legal career.
 He served briefly as a public administrator in Trieste, and in 1895, was appointed lecturer and extraordinary professor of Canon Law, Germanic Law, and Austrian Constitutional History at the Italian University of Trieste.
 Later, he taught Germanic Law and Austrian Constitutional History at the University of Innsbruck, where he also became dean of the Chair of Italian Jurisprudence.
 He devoted much effort to the founding of an Italian university in Austria and left several works on the history of law, such as: Un progetto d'erezione di una Università a Trento nel XVI secolo (1899), Di un tentativo dei giureconsulti trentini di ottenere il privilegio di conferire la laurea (1900), Geschichte des landschaftlichen Steuerwesens in Tirol, von K. Maximilian bis Maria Theresia (1902), Corso di storia del diritto pubblico germanico (posthumous publication, 1908) and the highly praised La Comunità di Fiemme e il suo diritto statutario (1891).
-Baron Tullio II Sartori-Montecroce studied in Munich, Vienna, and Innsbruck, worked as an engineer, and in 1926, married Anne Pearson Hall, an American citizen from a prominent Connecticut family.
+Baron Tullio II Sartori-Montecroce studied at the Ludwig-Maximilians-Universität München, the University of Vienna, and the University of Innsbruck, worked as an engineer, and in 1926, married Anne Pearson Hall, an American citizen from a prominent Connecticut family.

-Knight Luigi Sartori, famous as one of the pioneers of modern beekeeping, professor and governmental director of beekeeping in Milan, inventor of various types of hives and mobile combs, is also from Primiero and received several distinctions and medals and a diamond jewel in the shape of a bee from the Emperor of Austria.
-He is remembered as an innovator, distinguished beekeeper, teacher, and brilliant lecturer, gifted with deep knowledge and a remarkable ability to communicate his ideas clearly and effectively.
-According to Fontana & Angeli, "Sartori also became famous for the design of spectacular apiaries. [...]
-Above all, Sartori was one of the first beekeepers at the international level to codify and rationalize the breeding of queens. [...]
-In fact, Sartori's manuals and lectures contributed enormously to the progress of Italian beekeeping".
+Knight Luigi Sartori, inventor of various types of hives and mobile combs, is also from Primiero and received several distinctions and medals and a diamond jewel in the shape of a bee from the Emperor of Austria.
+According to Fontana & Angeli, "Sartori was one of the first beekeepers at the international level to codify and rationalize the breeding of queens.".
 He left three treatises that have become reference works: Trattato di apicultura razionale (1866); L'apicoltura in Italia.
-Manuale tecnico-pratico-industriale per la coltivazione razionale del mellifero insetto col favo mobile e col favo fisso (1878, richly illustrated, in collaboration with Andrea de Rauschenfels), and L'arte di coltivare le api ossia conferenze apistiche teorico-pratiche (1900).
+Manuale tecnico-pratico-industriale per la coltivazione razionale del mellifero insetto col favo mobile e col favo fisso (1878, in collaboration with Andrea de Rauschenfels), and L'arte di coltivare le api ossia conferenze apistiche teorico-pratiche (1900).